MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdk-testframework/2-data.md

 > * Download a copy of the test data
 > * Upload the data to your choice of database for the connector you intend to test

-This lesson covers the test data that is used by the test suite to verify your connector.
+This section covers the test data that is used by the test suite to verify your connector.

 ## Overview of the dataset